30 Great Pride Events to Attend in the DC Area

 Smithsonian National Portrait Gallery | May 31

-The Smithsonian American Art Museum and the National Portrait Gallery have curated a family-friendly day of Pride-themed activities for guests looking to tap into their creative energy.
-Local musicians Different Drummers (via the Gay Men’s Chorus of Washington) and GenOUT (DC’s youth chorus) will perform in between story-time readings and DJ sets.
+The Smithsonian American Art Museum and the National Portrait Gallery have curated a family-friendly day of Pride-themed activities for guests looking to tap into their creative energy. *Local performance group DC’s Different Drummers, and GenOUT (via the Gay Men’s Chorus of Washington) will perform in between story-time readings and DJ sets.
 If you want to learn new dance moves, be sure to stop by Gridlock’s movement workshop (free, registration encouraged).

 Pride Family Day